-This format allows a clear view of the changes that occur when Arabic expresses the various English structures.
+This format reveals the changes that occur when Arabic expresses the various English structures.
 As certain time/tense/mood combinations do not appear in all forms, some charts will lack one or more of the four structures.
-The charts include samples from classical and popular literature,, and jussive.
+Included are: past, present, and future time; past and present tense; perfective and progressive aspect; indicative, subjunctive, and jussive mood.
+Most Arabic grammar texts include complete imperative mood forms, thus obviating the need to repeat them here.

-Examples. and media Examples are provided as published, with or without internal voweling, and headlines are reproduced and translated without periods.
+Examples.
+Samples from classical and popular literature and media supplement the pattern sentences.
+The patterns in the charts are not exhaustive.
+Examples are provided as published, with or without internal voweling, and headlines are reproduced and translated without periods.

 Structural Elements.
-Above each sentence is a list including parts of speech, tense, aspect, mood, and function adhering to the following abbreviations.
+Above each sentence is a list including parts of speech, tense, aspect, mood, and function40F adhering to the following abbreviations.
 Definitions are specific to the charts and are provided for only those terms not discussed elsewhere in the text.